Last Updated: february 2026

 DIY Scenario: Backyard Privacy Fence

-DIY & Professional Solutions
+DIY & Practical Solutions

 Essential Tools

-- Post hole digger or auger
+- Post hole digger or auger—an auger saves a lot of time on longer fence lines

-- Spirit level and string line
+- Spirit level and string line—keeping things straight from the start avoids headaches later

-- Circular or miter saw
+- Circular or miter saw—clean cuts help panels fit snugly

-- Power drill and impact driver
+- Power drill and impact driver—pre-drilling is especially important for hardwoods

 Cutting & Joining